All Episodes

 And welcome back to the Rush Limbaugh program.

-And this time he'll be appearing as himself, not as the president of the United States.
+And this time he'll be appearing as himself, not as the President of the United States.

 Talk about a nightmare for the left.

-Uh Rush coming back to that program.
+In any event, Rush coming back to that program.

-Uh they always have a spike in ratings.
+They always have a spike in ratings.

-That's probably why he's uh being asked back uh the Fox half hour news hour.
+That's probably why he's being asked back.

 I guess for a long time.

-Uh Peter Pace is out as chairman of the Joint Chiefs of the Armed Forces.
+Peter Pace is out as chairman of the Joint Chiefs of the Armed Forces.

 Secretary Gates is obviously putting his stamp on the Pentagon.

-Uh but the I think the important thing is here that we have had a raft of Clinton generals that are not yet out of the system.
+But I think the important thing is here that we have had a raft of Clinton generals that are not yet out of the system.

 They're not warriors.

-Uh I don't know if you are aware of the fact that uh probably double the number of American soldiers we've lost in Iraq were lost on the first day of the Normandy invasion, June sixth, sixty what, uh three years ago, sixty-three years ago, a couple of days ago.
+I don't know if you are aware of the fact that probably double the number of American soldiers we've lost in Iraq were lost on the first day of the Normandy invasion, June 6th, 60, what, three years ago, 63 years ago, a couple of days ago, and that it was lost because, you know, the generals were not perfect.

 They misunderstood the hedgerow problem.

-They misunderstood a lot of stuff because war is about making mistakes, and the only one who wins a war is the one who makes the fewer mistakes, the fewest mistakes.
+And the only one who wins a war is the one who makes the fewer mistakes, the fewest mistakes.

 Everyone makes mistakes.

-It's a horrendous thing war is.
+It's a horrendous thing, war is.

-We're winning that war in Iraq.
+No, we're winning that war in Iraq.

 If we have time enough to do it, we will do it.